 Space opera books to satiate your thirst for sci-fi

-With the recently released Rogue One: A Star Wars Story, it feels like a good time to celebrate the fact that science fiction has blossomed into a dominant force in entertainment.
+It feels like a good time to celebrate the fact that science fiction has blossomed into a dominant force in entertainment.
 In the last year alone we’ve had great indie sci-fi movies like Ex Machina, blockbusters like The Force Awakens, and many more in between.
-On the TV side we have shows like Wayward Pines, the return of The X-Files, Syfy’s resurgence with shows like the aforementioned The Expanse, and so many others.
+On the TV side, we have shows like Stranger Things, the return of The X-Files, shows like the aforementioned The Expanse, and so many others.

-There are also several quality sci-fi comics out there, like Brian K. Vaughn’s Saga or Tom King’s current (canceled? uncanceled?) run on The Omega Men.
+There are also several quality sci-fi comics out there, like Brian K. Vaughn’s Saga or Tom King’s run on The Omega Men.
 There are so many that the genre has become a feeding ground for movies and TV networks looking for solid source material with an established fanbase.

-With the popularity of The Force Awakens (and the resurgence in all things Star Wars it ushered in) and The Expanse, it seems like a good time to focus on one of the more divisive Sci-Fi subgenres, the Space Opera.
+With the popularity of Star Wars (not counting Solo), the MCU films, and The Expanse, it seems like a good time to focus on one of the more divisive Sci-Fi subgenres, the Space Opera.

 Below are a few suggestions of series or single books that should grace your bookshelves or eBook libraries.